Azure/ResourceModules/modules/recovery-services/vaults/replication-policies/README.md

 # Recovery Services Vault Replication Policies `[Microsoft.RecoveryServices/vaults/replicationPolicies]`

-This module deploys a Recovery Services Vault (RSV) Replication Policy for Disaster Recovery scenario.
+This module deploys a Recovery Services Vault Replication Policy for Disaster Recovery scenario.

 > **Note**: this version of the module only supports the `instanceType: 'A2A'` scenario.